dazzle50/JTableFX_OLD/README.md

 # JTableFX
-An open source project for JavaFX that aims to provide a flexible and configurable user interface control to visualise and interact with a two-dimensional table grid of data cells.
+An open source project for JavaFX that aims to provide a flexible and configurable user interface control to visualise and interact with a two-dimensional spreadsheet-like table grid of data cells.

 ## Features